Piwimau/SCUnit/README.md

 ## How do you build SCUnit?

 SCUnit is written in pure C23 and does not really have any dependencies other than the C standard library and a compliant compiler.
-However, it does use two features that might not be available on all platforms:
+However, it does use three features that might not be available on all platforms:

 * The automatic discovery and registration of suites and tests is implemented using a